Vualto/task-engine-public-docs/docs/source/TaskEngineAPI.md

 ### POST: `/settings`

 This settings endpoint is used to update or create new Task Engine settings.
 Only one setting can be added or updated at a time.
-Check the details below to the default settings, their values and their purpose.

 <details>